California: 1900–present

-During the 20th century, two great disasters happened in California.
-The 1906 San Francisco earthquake and 1928 St. Francis Dam flood remain the deadliest in U.S. history.
+During the 20th century, two great disasters happened: the 1906 San Francisco earthquake and 1928 St. Francis Dam flood remain the deadliest in U.S. history.

-Although air pollution problems have been reduced, health problems associated with pollution have continued.
-The brown haze known as "smog" has been substantially abated after the passage of federal and state restrictions on automobile exhaust.
+Although air pollution has been reduced, health problems associated with pollution continue.
+Brown haze known as "smog" has been substantially abated after federal and state restrictions on automobile exhaust.
 An energy crisis in 2001 led to rolling blackouts, soaring power rates, and the importation of electricity from neighboring states.
 Southern California Edison and Pacific Gas and Electric Company came under heavy criticism.

 Housing prices in urban areas continued to increase; a modest home which in the 1960s cost $25,000 would cost half a million dollars or more in urban areas by 2005.
 More people commuted longer hours to afford a home in more rural areas while earning larger salaries in the urban areas.
-Speculators bought houses they never intended to live in, expecting to make a huge profit in a matter of months, then rolling it over by buying more properties.
-Mortgage companies were compliant, as everyone assumed the prices would keep rising.
-The bubble burst in 2007–8 as housing prices began to crash and the boom years ended.
-Hundreds of billions in property values vanished and foreclosures soared as many financial institutions and investors were badly hurt.
+Speculators bought houses, expecting to make a huge profit in months, then rolling it over by buying more properties.
+Mortgage companies were compliant, as people assumed prices would keep rising.
+The bubble burst in 2007–2008 as prices began to crash.
+Hundreds of billions in property values vanished and foreclosures soared, as financial institutions and investors were badly hurt.

-In the twenty-first century, droughts and frequent wildfires attributed to climate change have occurred in the state.
+In the 21st century, droughts and frequent wildfires attributed to climate change have occurred.
 From 2011 to 2017, a persistent drought was the worst in its recorded history.
-The 2018 wildfire season was the state's deadliest and most destructive, most notably Camp Fire.
+The 2018 wildfire season was the state's deadliest and most destructive.

-Although air pollution problems have been reduced, health problems associated with pollution have continued.
-The brown haze that is known as "smog" has been substantially abated thanks to federal and state restrictions on automobile exhaust.